emilwest/emilwest-web/aboutme.md

 Python is great for machine learning with scikit-learn

 ## My Education
-I hold three different degrees (480 ects) at Uppsala University:
+I hold three different degrees at Uppsala University:
 - <i class="fa fa-bar-chart" aria-hidden="true"></i> MSSc Statistics
 - <i class="fa fa-bar-chart" aria-hidden="true"></i> BSSc Statisctis
 - <i class="fa fa-desktop" aria-hidden="true"></i> B.A.
 Computational linguistics

 Apart from this, I've also studied 120 credits in Spanish at Linköping University et. al.
 Having lived in Barcelona for over a year I also wrote a thesis in Spanish about the attitudes towards Catalan in the region.

 ## My experience
 - 2016-2020: Computational linguist at Cerence Inc, Nuance Communications and ReadSpeaker